sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 API, handler plugins will continue to query the `/stashes` API and honor stashes under the `silence` path.

-As a result, we recommend that:
+As a result, we recommend the following steps as part of any migration effort:

-* Sensu Client should be upgraded so that clients will add "client:$CLIENT_NAME" to their subscriptions.
+* Sensu Client should be upgraded so that clients will add `client:$CLIENT_NAME` to their subscriptions.
-  * This is required for native silencing to work on individual clients.
+  _NOTE: The `client:$CLIENT_NAME` subscription is required for native silencing to work at the individual client level._
-* Sensu API and Server be updated prior to upgrading Uchiwa or Sensu Enterprise Console
+* Sensu API and Server should be updated prior to upgrading Uchiwa or Sensu Enterprise Console.
-* Any existing entries under `/stashes/silence` be recreated via the `/silenced` API prior to upgrading Uchiwa or Sensu Enterprise Console
+* Any existing entries under `/stashes/silence` should be recreated via the `/silenced` API prior to upgrading Uchiwa or Sensu Enterprise Console.
-* All entries in `/stashes/silence` be deleted via the `/stashes` API before upgrading Uchiwa or Sensu Enterprise Console.
+* Any custom tooling which uses the `/stashes/silence` pattern should be updated to use the new `/silenced` API.

-_NOTE: We recommend that any custom tooling which uses `/stashes/silence` be upgraded to use the new `/silenced` API, and that all stashes under `/stashes/silence` be deleted before upgrading to Uchiwa 0.18+ or Sensu Enterprise Console 2.0+_
+* All entries in `/stashes/silence` be deleted via the `/stashes` API before upgrading Uchiwa 0.18+ or Sensu Enterprise Console 2.0+.

 [0]: checks.html#check-results
 [1]: handlers.html